Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Introduction

 \begin{thm}[\cref{thm-moufang-affine-desargues}, \cref{thm-moufang-proj-desargues} below] Let~$\mathbf{X}$ be either a projective plane or an affine plane.
 The following conditions are equivalent: \begin{enumerate} \item the chamber system~$\Gamma = \chamber(\mathbf{X})$ is strongly-transitive; \item $\mathbf{X}$ is Desarguesian. \end{enumerate}

 \end{thm}

 Some comments are in order, for many readers will rightly suspect that the statement about projective planes boils down to something well-known.
 Indeed, when~$G$ acts on~$\P$, it is easy to show that strong transitivity of the induced action on~$\chamber(\P)$ implies that~$G$ acts 2-transitively on points, so that one can deduce the statement from the celebrated result by Ostrom and Wagner \cite{twotrans}.
 This is certainly the ``right'' way to go about the projective case, since the argument in {\em loc.\ cit}.\ is elementary.
-However, we provide an independent proof, and our main point here is that we can make it work for affine planes, too, unlike the original Ostrom-Wagner theorem.
-The two arguments we give, in the affine and projective cases, run along very similar lines, and differ only in the details (note, however, that we do not deduce one half of \cref{thm-moufang-desargues-intro} from the other).

-\begin{rmk} I am indebted to Bill Kantor for making the simple but nice remark that strong transitivity is equivalent to transitivity on the set of non-degenerate ordered triangles (this holds for both projective and affine planes; see \cref{lem-strong-2-trans} for heavy hints).
+It is only natural to wonder whether the affine case also reduces to such a classical statement.
+I am indebted to Bill Kantor for discussing this with me in a series of private communications.
+First, a simple but nice remark is that strong transitivity is equivalent to transitivity on the set of non-degenerate ordered triangles (this holds for both projective and affine planes; see \cref{lem-strong-2-trans} for more on this).
+In turn, transitivity on such triangles is equivalent to transitivity on the ``affine quandrangles'' mentioned in Theorem 4 from~\cite{twotrans}, and so this result shows that the affine case was also known (although the proof provided is merely an outline).
+It is interesting that the literature does not seem to contain another mention of the fact that transitivity on triangles implies, for an affine plane, that it is Desarguesian -- for example it is neither recorded in~\cite{dembowski} nor in~\cite{cofman}.

-That elementary description notwithstanding, our proof, at the moment, is not very economical.
-We rely on the classification of linear spaces, started in \cite{moult} and finished in \cite{saxl}, which itself uses, in certain places, the classification of finite simple groups.
+In this paper, we provide independent arguments, which are not very economical: we rely on the classification of linear spaces, started in \cite{moult} and finished in \cite{saxl}, which itself uses, in certain places, the classification of finite simple groups.
+Our main point here is, on the one hand, that we can treat projective and affine planes on equal footing, for the two arguments we give run along very similar lines, and differ only in the details.
+On the other hand, and perhaps more importantly, the concepts introduced in this paper have led us to guess the statement in a very natural way.